bluebeargreen-2/dotnet5pi/README.md

 # Dot Net 5 with the Raspberry Pi

+This is just my edits to make this work with ubuntu on the pi The rest of this is not my work

 This is the source code to accompany my talk on Microsoft .Net 5 with the Raspberry Pi.

 Talk details, slides and a blog are incoming!